x-datascience-datacamp/2021-assignment-numpy/README.md

 ## How?

   - Fork the repository by clicking on the `Fork` button on the upper right corner
-  - Clone the repository of your fork with: `git clone https://github.com/MYLOGIN/datacamp-assignment-numpy` (replace MYLOGIN with your GitHub login)
+  - Clone the repository of your fork with: `git clone https://github.com/MYLOGIN/2021-assignment-numpy` (replace MYLOGIN with your GitHub login)
-  - Create a branch called `my_user_name` using `git checkout -b my_user_name`
+  - Create a branch called `my_user_name` using `git checkout -b MYLOGIN`
   - Make the changes to complete the assignment.
 You have to modify the files that contain `questions` in their name.
 Do not modify the files that start with `test_`.
   - Check locally that your solution meet the test by running `pytest` from the root of the repo.
 You may need to install `pytest` using `pip` or `conda`.
   - Check the code formating for your solution using `flake8`.
 You may need to install `flake8` using `pip` or `conda`.
   - Open the pull request on GitHub:
      - Create a commit with `git add -u` and `git commit -m "UP my solution"`
-     - Push your branch on your fork: `git push -u origin my_user_name`
+     - Push your branch on your fork: `git push -u origin MYLOGIN`
      - Go to your repo in your browser and click the `Open a PR` button.
   - Keep pushing to your branch until the continuous integration system is green.
   - When it is green notify the professors on Slack that your done.